-I’ve just spent five fantastic days exploring the stunning temples at Angkor Wat together with my friends Allan and Nigel.
-We flew to Siem Reap on Air Asia from Kuala Lumpur (about a two hour flight) and we stayed at a beautiful hotel, Bopha Angkor.
-The hotel is just a short walk from the heart of Siem Reap and is surrounded by lush greenery and beautiful Khmer sculptures and other artworks.
+I’ve just spent five fantastic days exploring the stunning Angkor Wat temples together with my friends Allan and Nigel.
+We flew to Siem Reap, Cambodia, on Air Asia from Kuala Lumpur (about a two hour flight) and we stayed at a beautiful hotel, Bopha Angkor.
+The hotel is just a short walk from the heart of Siem Reap (map) and is surrounded by lush greenery and beautiful Khmer sculptures and other artworks.
 The room I had was very spacious and was decorated in traditional Khmer style.
 Loved it.

 Siem Reap itself is a charming town with a wide variety of restaurants, bars and cafes.
 The large expatriate community and a constant stream of tourists give this small town a unique international character – this is reflected in the amazing range of cuisines available, and a plethora of bars, restaurants and hotels that suit all types of budgets.